Skyward-Brawlhalla/.github/profile/README.md

 Discord bot that sends memes
 ## [Worldhalla](https://github.com/Skyward-Brawlhalla/Worldhalla)
 Python application that slowly collects all clans in the world their name and id.
+## Why is this organisation called Skyward-Brawlhalla?
+The first bots I made were specifically aimed at the clan Skyward.
+Later on I started expanding the bots to other servers.